Code-Institute-Submissions/weather-app/README.md

 * <a href="https://htmlcolorcodes.com/">Colour picker</a>

 ### Testing planning + Testing stories:
-The most of the testing has been conducted in GitPod but I also have used chrome dev tools to inspect layout of my page on mobile device and tablet.
+The most of the testing has been conducted in GitPod but I also have used chrome dev tools for layout inspection of my app.
+App was tried and tested on other devices like Iphone, Ipad and PC to check if background is responding correctly depending on screen size.

-All testing has been done manually clicking and typing into provided contact us form.
+All testing has been done manually clicking and typing into search-box.

 #### Home page: